 Wherever possible, CPU teams will obey the rules that would be applied to human players.
-For example, if a CPU team has rookie scouting level 0, they will probably have a poor draft.
+For example, if a CPU team does not invest in scouting, they will probably have a poor draft.
 This overall concept was a major inspiration for creating Progression Football, as other football simulation games resorted to the CPU cheating to keep up with human players.

 The goal of each coach is to successfully perform the roles of General Manager and Head Coach over multiple seasons to build a football team into a legendary franchise!

 All games are simulated with no direct user interaction using PFL's custom simulation engine.
 The engine was created from scratch and uses weighted random probabilities to simulate outcomes, based on NFL game statistics for realism.
 Every play's outcome is determined by the individual players on the field, their ratings, and each team's gameplan.